spacer

 All rights reserved""

-The phrase, All rights reserved, was a formal notice that all rights granted under existing copyright law are retained by the copyright holder and that legal action may be taken against copyright infrgement.
+The phrase, All rights reserved, was a formal notice that all rights

 read on...